arcticnoah/aseprite-brush-size-hotkey/README.md

     You can close the script at any time from the system tray, by right-clicking it!
 </h6>

+**Note:** This script never installs as a program, it is fully portable, so if it doesn't work/you don't need/want it anymore, you can just delete the `.exe` you downloaded!

 ### AHK Script Version

 **[Download Latest AHK Script](https://github.com/arcticnoah/aseprite-brush-size-hotkey/blob/main/aseprite-brush-size-hotkey.ahk) ([Requires AHK to be installed](https://www.autohotkey.com/))**